Micromeda/pygenprop/README.md

 InterProScan generates InterProScan annotation TSV files via domain annotation of an organism's proteins.
 Details and install instructions for InterProScan5 can be found [here](https://github.com/ebi-pf-team/interproscan/wiki).
 For convenience, a Docker container for installing and running InterProScan5 can be found [here](https://github.com/Micromeda/InterProScan-Docker).

+#### Integrating Protein Sequences

+Pygenprop can be used to extract protein sequences that provide evidence for an organism possessing a genome property.
+To use this feature, the organism's proteome FASTA files that were annotated by InterProScan must be opened and passed to Pygenprop.
+See the workflow below for more details on using this feature.

 Micromeda Files
 ---------------

-Micromeda files are a new SQLite3-based pathway annotation storage format that allows for the simultaneous transfer of multiple organism's Genome Properties assignments and supporting information such as InterProScan annotations and protein sequences.
+Pygenprop can generate Micromeda files, which are a new SQLite3-based pathway annotation storage format that allows for the simultaneous transfer of multiple organism's Genome Properties assignments and supporting information.
+Examples of supporting information include the InterProScan annotations and protein sequences that support assignments.
 These files allow for the transfer of complete Genome properties Datasets between researchers and software applications.

 Usage
 -----